-A quintessential Korean pastime - and a good everyday option for budget-conscious travellers - Galbi Restaurants are immensely popular places, full every night of the week with locals, expatriate workers in Korea and tourists alike.
-The basic concept of Galbi is simple: you and your friends sit around a private barbecue grill and order portions of raw, succulent pork, which you then cook yourselves at your own leisure.
-Of course, over the course of the evening, your waiter will bring a seemingly unending selection of complimentary side-dishes (banchan) to the table, including the ubiquitous national dish kimchi (spicy fermented cabbage), a variety of jjigaes (soups), pajeon (pancakes), bean sprout salad (kongnamul), spicy soy bean paste (doenjang) and more.
+A quintessential Korean pastime, and a good everyday option for budget-conscious travellers, Galbi Restaurants are immensely popular places, full every night of the week with locals, expatriate workers in Korea, and tourists.
+The basic concept of Galbi is simple: patrons sit around a private barbecue grill and order portions of raw, succulent pork, which they then cook themselves at their own leisure.
+Of course, over the course of the evening, the waiter will bring a seemingly unending selection of complimentary side-dishes (banchan) to the table, including the ubiquitous national dish kimchi (spicy fermented cabbage), a variety of jjigaes (soups), pajeon (pancakes), bean sprout salad (kongnamul), spicy soy bean paste (doenjang) and more.
 Over and above the culinary experience of eating in a Galbi restaurant, tourists will love the laid-back atmosphere and unique social dynamic of cooking food with friends in a restaurant setting; while solo travellers or newly-arrived expats will find that Galbi restaurants are the perfect places to meet people and establish new friendships.
-Alcohol - the selection usually consisting of soju or maekju (beer) - is always served at these establishments, and is usually quite cheap.
+Alcohol - the selection usually consisting of soju or maekju (beer) - is always served at these establishments, and is generally quite cheap.